yetemegn-telaye/photoprint-ui/README.md

 * Open in VSCode or other UI developement tools
 * Download Dependencies by running npm install
 * Start by running npm start
-* Setup WS repo ang get it up and running
+* Setup WS repo and get it up and running
 * Open browser and type http://localhost:4200/
-* Navigate to Menus on top bar and start testing
+* Navigate Menu on top bar and start testing

 ### Contribution guidelines ###